Family-Friendly Amusement Parks in the New York Area

 Sent to You Weekly!

-Hours: Check the website or call for times.
+Hours: Hours vary per attraction.
+Check the website for detailed information.

 Playland Castaway Cove

 On this boardwalk, there are thrill rides, pirate golf, go-karts, an arcade, and kids’ rides as well as food concession stands.
-Attractions include the Beach Buggies, Tropical Storm, Air Race, Happy Swing, Kite Flyer, Pirates Gold Rush, Spin Zone, Golden Galleon, and Tidal Wave.
+Attractions include the Beach Buggies, Extreme Cyclone, Air Race, Happy Swing, Kite Flyer, Pirates Gold Rush, Spin Zone, Golden Galleon, and Tidal Wave.

 Wild West City